Design history · 1940s American modernism

 1954

 Lustig’s influence is felt most directly in American book design.
-The New Directions and Noonday Press covers are the template for every subsequent American paperback that wants to announce seriousness — Vintage, Pantheon, FSG.
-Designers from Louise Fili to Chip Kidd to Peter Mendelsund cite Lustig as the founding American book designer.
+The New Directions and Noonday Press covers are the template for every American paperback that has since wanted to signal seriousness — Vintage, Pantheon, FSG.
+Designers from Louise Fili to Chip Kidd to Peter Mendelsund point to Lustig as the founding figure of American book jacket design.

 He also shaped design education.
-The Yale graphic design programme he founded in 1951 was continued by Paul Rand (from 1956) and became the most influential graduate design programme in America.
-The argument that graphic design was an intellectual discipline to be taught at university — rather than a trade to be learned in an agency — is partly Lustig’s doing.
+The Yale graphic design programme he founded in 1951 was continued by Paul Rand from 1956 and became the most influential graduate design programme in America.
+The argument that graphic design is an intellectual discipline taught at university — not a trade learned in an agency — is, in large part, Lustig’s argument.

 Learn at TGDS

-Lustig’s approach — symbolic abstraction, intellectual rigour in editorial design — connects to several modules of our curriculum:
+Lustig’s approach — symbolic abstraction, typographic rigour in editorial design — connects directly to TGDS’s curriculum:

 Courses